 The motor itself consumes about 50% of the power of a diaphragm pump.
 About 40% is in the head design (pushing the air through valves, etc.) and about 10% in mechanical efficiencies.

-One good measure of performance for a battery-powered vacuum pump is lpm/W: how many liters per minute does this pump deliver per Watt of power?
+One good performance measure for a battery-powered vacuum pump is lpm/W: how many liters per minute does this pump deliver per Watt of power?

 Once you know your battery’s capacity (Watt-Hours), it is easy to estimate how long a pump will last.
 Divide the capacity (say 48 Amp-Hours for a typical car battery) by the power required by the pump (say 16W), and you have a rough idea of how long the pump will last on a charge (48/16=3 hours).